This article was originally published June 2019 and has been updated.

 FOOD SCRAPS

-Americans, in all settings, waste about a pound of food per day, whether through scraps or spoilage.
-Habitually, we over-buy on the amount of food we actually need, and according to a University of Vermont study, eating healthier—diets consisting of organic and more-perishable foods—can create even more waste.
+Americans, in all settings, waste food, whether through scraps or spoilage.
+Habitually, we over-buy on the amount of food we actually need, and eating healthier — diets consisting of organic and more-perishable foods—can create even more waste.
 Collectively, around 40% of all food in the U.S. goes uneaten and accounts for the second-largest proportion of national landfill space (right after paper products).

 PLASTICS